MakeSchool/SpriteBuilder-Cocos2D-Docs/1.0/assets-cocos2d/assets-cocos2d.md

 #Assets in Cocos2D

 When using Cocos2D without SpriteBuilder assets are not autosized.
-Instead developers need to povide assets in different resolutions.
+Instead developers need to provide assets in different resolutions.
 By default Cocos2D uses filename suffixes to identify the assets in the different resoutions.
 The relevant suffixes are:

 - **no suffix** - default iPhone assets
 - `-hd` (iPhone retina assets)